Fundamental Cycles

 |---|---|---|

-Observationally anchored.
-H is calibrated to make the December solstice align with Earth’s perihelion at the verified 1246 AD epoch.
+Observationally anchored: H is calibrated to make the December solstice align with Earth’s perihelion at the verified 1246 AD epoch — the Balanced Year.
 See Configuration: Why 1246 AD? for the calibration details.

 The Solar System Resonance Cycle

-The Solar System Resonance Cycle, 8H = 2,682,536 years, is the smallest period in which every planet’s principal precession periods (perihelion, ascending node, inclination oscillation) all complete a whole number of cycles.
+8H = 2,682,536 years is the smallest period in which every planet’s six principal long-period cycles (axial precession, ecliptic perihelion, ICRF perihelion / inclination cycle, ascending node, obliquity, eccentricity cycle) all complete a whole number of cycles.
 Across all 8 planets, every cycle is an integer divisor of 8H.

 | Cycle type (Earth example) | Earth’s value | 8H expression | Earth divisor |